 Several Emergency stop pushbuttons shall be integrated in the Antenna interlock system.

 The setting of an emergency stop switch shall completely remove power from all the motor drives and cause the brakes to be engaged.
 It shall cause the control system to enter the Shutdown mode, but the removal of motor power and engaging of brakes shall be independent of any other control circuits; it shall be effective even if the main electronics chassis is not working or powered down.

-These switches are to be located in at least the following locations:
+These switches shall be located in the following places as a minimum: